 Clients with dementia care needs can expect to receive a specialist and responsive package of care.
 Many individuals with dementia are unable to express their needs and preferences; with this in mind, our conscientious and caring staff team aims to provide support with all aspects of the individual’s day, based on the needs and prior preferences our residents may have had.

 Dignity is paramount for those with dementia and we recognise that this is a priority for both our clients and their loved ones.
 Each home is designed with this in mind, and staff works with this ideal in mind when supporting clients with their day to day care needs.

-The nursing team, led by the Homes manager, ensures a thorough and detailed care plan is created; outlining the preferences, risk management plans, and advanced decision planning for a resident.
+The nursing team, led by the Home Manager, ensures a thorough and detailed care plan is created; outlining the preferences, risk management plans, and advanced decision planning for each resident.
 We encourage our residents and loved ones to be intrinsic in the planning and development of this process – recognizing the importance of choice and person-centred care.

 In addition to our clinical team, clients are supported by an overseeing GP who visits weekly, who is available for advice and assessment for residents, their loved ones, and our staff team.
 Home environments that cater for our service users with dementia include engaging and appealing elements that have been researched and proven as effective for those individuals.
 This includes immersive areas designed around a 1950s lounge, a children’s nursery and a purpose-designed sensory room.
 Safety features including key-coded door systems and sensor-furnishings bolster the care provision available to service users, as well as providing as much independence as possible.